 6. Build Your Own Sofa by The Shabby Creek Cottage

-The stain that she has chosen though, coupled with the bright striped cushions, lends itself well to a traditional look.
+The stain that she has chosen though, coupled with the bright striped cushions, lends itself well to a traditional build and look.

 Create an Entire Outdoor Seating Area

 I love how she has created an entire seating area with the two additional chairs and cushioned table.
 I would love to have this grace my deck.